gcallah/MiscWriting/Empire/empire.md

 constantly punished if democracy is not spreading, and that locale..

-How much the actors in this play intended result, what, in fact, happened, was that the states meeting the "democratic, liberal capitalist" criterion became dependent upon US defense.
+How much the actors in this play intended the result, that, in fact, happened, was that the states meeting the "democratic, liberal capitalist" criterion became dependent upon US defense.